GabeScott/standard-works-vault/General Conference/2014 April - “Fear Not; I Am with Thee”.md

 Little Hunter was so dependent.
 He struggled to gain the strength necessary to live.
 The strong hand of his loving father often reached for his son’s tiny hand to encourage his vulnerable little child.

 And so it is for all of God’s children.
 Our Father in Heaven reaches out for each of us with His infinite love.
 He has power over all things and desires to help us learn, grow, and return to Him.
-This defines our Father’s purpose: “to bring to pass the immortality and eternal life of man.”1
+This defines our Father’s purpose: “to bring to pass the immortality and eternal life of man.”[^1]

 As we develop greater faith and trust in the Lord, we can access His power to bless and deliver us.

 The Book of Mormon weaves this beautiful theme of the Lord’s power to deliver His children throughout its pages.
 Nephi introduced it in the very first chapter of the book.
-In verse 20, we read, “Behold, I, Nephi, will show unto you that the tender mercies of the Lord are over all those whom he hath chosen, because of their faith, to make them mighty even unto the power of deliverance.”2
+In [[1 Nephi 1.20|verse 20]], we read, “Behold, I, Nephi, will show unto you that the tender mercies of the Lord are over all those whom he hath chosen, because of their faith, to make them mighty even unto the power of deliverance.”[^2]

 Many years ago I came to know in a very personal way the truths expressed in this verse.
 I came to know just how near our Father in Heaven really is and just how much He desires to help us.